sebwindm/masterarbeit/README.md

 * Preferably a Linux-based system (otherwise you can't use the visualisation plots and some stuff might not work)

-1. Download the Python package from a terminal:\
+1. Download the project folders from a terminal:\
 `git clone https://github.com/sebwindm/masterarbeit.git` \
-To install the Python package, go to the gym-jobshop folder and run in a terminal:\
+To install the gym-jobshop Python package, go to the gym-jobshop (**NOT** gym_jobshop) folder and run in a terminal:\
 `pip install -e .`